Updated: Jun 2

 But, (and it's a big 'but') there are many things that can influence your vocal folds which might be getting in the way of your voice being deeper and more resonant:

 Hydration - the vocal folds need a certain level of lubrication to help them do their job effectively.
 So keeping hydrated is important, not least of all for your general health but also evidently for your vocal fold function.
 In the UK the NHS recommends six to eight glasses of water (1.2 litres) a day.
-There are also other things that can dehydrate the body: certain medication (see this article) and diuretics (caffeinated drinks, alcohol).
+There are also other things that can dehydrate the body: certain medication and diuretics (caffeinated drinks, alcohol).

 Environment - For a lot of people, air quality can really affect the vocal folds.
 Things like air conditioning, dust and air pollution, even deodorant aerosols and hairsprays.
 These things may not affect you.
 And even if they do, there may be nothing major that you can change about your environment, but any small changes might help your voice.